whippyy/F1Predictor2.0/Database_refinements.md

 Use appropriate DBML types: int, varchar, timestamp, float, boolean, jsonb (if DBML supports it).
 Normalization vs denormalization:
 For reads (UI top-3, standings) it's helpful to maintain materialized views or denormalized cache tables rather than recompute heavy aggregates.

+Short guidance questions for you (answer these briefly so I can push back):

+Which queries do you need most often?
+(List 4 — e.g., "top 3 drivers this season", "driver race history", "lap-by-lap for a race", "predictions per race")
+Do you expect lap_time to be the largest table (many millions)?
+How many lap rows per season roughly?
+Do drivers change teams mid-season in your data?
+(This affects whether team_id belongs on driver row or in a join table.)
+How important is write/ingest speed vs strict foreign keys?
+(Do you want fast ingest or strong referential integrity?)
+Exercises for you (do these; then paste results and I will review):

+Exercise 1 — Identify cardinalities: For each pair below write 1:N or N:M:
+Team ↔ Driver
+Race ↔ Track
+Driver ↔ Race (participation / results)
+Season ↔ Race
+Exercise 2 — Rewrite your lap_time table to include the fields above (race_id, session_id, driver_id, lap_number, lap_time_ms, timestamp, tire_compound, pit_stop) in DBML.
+Exercise 3 — Write the prediction table in DBML tied to model_version and include a JSONB extra field for full distribution; add a uniqueness constraint to prevent duplicate predictions for same model/timestamp.
+Exercise 4 — For race_result, list 5 constraints or indexes you would create (e.g., unique(race_id, position), index(race_id, driver_id), etc.) and explain why.